 Idzikowski analyzed six normal postures that people use in these situations.
 He’s convinced that they’re associated with a specific way of behaving.

 According to him, people pay attention to body language when we’re awake.
 But it’s something else to study what we say with the postures we assume unconsciously.

 According to what Idzikowski found, 41% of people sleep in this position.
 The fetal position is also the same position we have inside our mother’s womb.
 More than half of women sleep in the fetal position.

 By sleeping on their sides with both their arms and legs folded in, the sleepers are unconsciously looking to feel protected.

-The reality is they may consciously show the world that they are strong and confident.
-But, really they are sensitive, vulnerable people.
+The reality is they may consciously show the world that they’re strong and confident.
+But, they’re actually sensitive, vulnerable people.

-So, the supposed strength of character that they show is just a kind of shield they use to protect themselves.
+So, the supposed strength of character they show is just a kind of shield to protect themselves.